 Why the Pilgrims Really Came to America

-To better understand why the Pilgrims left England, it may be helpful to briefly review the religious landscape of the time.
+To better understand why the Pilgrims left England to come to America, it may be helpful to briefly review the religious landscape of the time.
 In 1534, England broke ties with the Roman Catholic Church.
 Despite the fact that the separation was tied to Henry VIII’s political and marital issues, Protestant Reformers saw this as an opportunity to bring true reform to the church in England.
 In time, these reformers came to be called Puritans (mainly because they wanted to “purify” the Church of England of Catholic traditions that they did not believe to be biblical).

 However, after many years of struggling for change, some Puritans felt that little progress had been made toward true reform; they decided it was time to separate from the Church of England and start anew.
 Thus began the distinction between the Puritans and the Separatists.
 Though the groups shared theological beliefs and values, the former chose to remain part of the Church of England, while the latter chose to separate.
 The Pilgrims were part of the Separatist group.